betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 * For projects that involve persistent data formats, provide users with documentation about how to convert their data to another format.
 * For projects for which decent alternative software products exist, maybe
-* Gather together whatever resources the project may have produced that help to explain/describe the software (slide decks from presentations, etc.)
-  * This could be a simple listing of key files in the repository interested consumers should be aware of if they need to go look
 * On GitHub, projects can be *archived* (converted to read-only)
 * What can be done to ensure that if the project gets re-started, it can be easily picked back up and restarted by possibly new developers?